-When there is a compile error, you may see something like Figure 6 (the figure shows an older version of Dr. Java.
-Newer versions may show only one error for this example):
+When there is a compile error, you may see something like Error!
+Reference source not found.6 (the figure shows an older version of Dr. Java):

-Figure 6: Result when there is a compile error
+Figure 7: Result when there is a compile error

-In this case, the closing " has been omitted in the println( ) statement.
+In this case, the closing " has been omitted in the println() statement.